 - Selling photography services to companies, including event photography, teaching photography, and directly selling photos of destinations or products

 - Generating affiliate sales.
-Sometimes we will recommend products to you that you can perhaps buy on Amazon, or recommend a booking site for hotels or car rentals.
+Sometimes we will recommend products to you that you can perhaps buy through online stores, or recommend a booking site for hotels or car rentals.
 We only recommend products that we actually use ourselves that we believe in.

 - Marketing directly to our audience – sometimes a company want to share its story via our social media channels, ad banner, through a giveaway or a product review or similar.
 We will, again, only work with brands that we are excited about and genuinely believe in.